Geographical Society of Bonn

 The lectures of the series will take place in presence in the Alfred Philippson Lecture Hall of the Department of Geography University of Bonn.

 For members of the Geographical Society of Bonn, we also offer digital participation via Zoom this semester.
-For this we ask for a short message by email, we will then send you the access data.
+For this we ask for a short message by email, upon which we will send the access data.

 Membership